brimdata/zed/docs/language/README.md

 ![Example Zed 2](images/example-zed-operator-search.png)

-A complete list of [Zed operators](#operators) is found below.
+You can skip ahead to learn about the [search syntax](search-syntax/README.md) or browse the complete list of [Zed operators](#operators) below.
+However, we recommend first continuing on to read about what makes Zed unique and how it relates to other common data languages such as SQL.

 ## Background

 An ambitious goal of the Zed project is to offer a language &mdash; the _Zed language_ &mdash;
-that provides an easy learning curve and a gentle slope from simple keyword search to log-search-style processing and ultimately to sophisticated, large-scale warehouse-scale queries.
+that provides an easy learning curve and a gentle slope from simple keyword search to log-search-style processing and ultimately to sophisticated, warehouse-scale queries.
 The language also embraces a rich set of type operators based on the [Zed data model](../formats/zson.md) for data shaping to provide flexible and easy ETL.